-This weekend, people from LA to Australia are flying into Boston for a most unusual tourist attraction: death talk.
-The Death Salon, September 28-30 2018, has become the premier gathering for death conversation in the US.
+This fall, people from LA to Australia flew into Boston for a most unusual tourist attraction: death talk.
+The Death Salon has become the premier gathering for death conversation in the US.
 We stole a moment with its director Megan Rosenbloom to discuss the #deathpositive movement she helped launch.

 WYD: You’ve said that death positive can be compared to sex positive?

 Megan Rosenbloom: Humans all pretty much have sex.
 It’s a natural thing, but we’re not allowed to talk about it.
 It’s impolite to talk about.
 And when you have a practice that is part of everyone’s life that no one’s allowed to talk about and that is heavily influenced by certain areas of the culture … people start to repress it and suppress information about it.
 Because if you can’t talk about something than you just kind of pick up what you can and then there comes to be this idea that there are only certain okay ways to do a thing, certain sanctioned ways to do a thing, and that everything else is wrong and bad and not okay.
 But what you come to learn is that there are many ways to experience the phenomenon of sex or the phenomenon of death and there aren’t really right and wrong ways to do it for the most part, you know?
 I say for the most part because I’m sure we can all think of things that would not be okay.